-- SSGI, if the values of render_ssgi and render_ssgi_ray_tracing console variables are set to 1, defining whether SSGI and SSGI Ray Tracing should be performed.
+- SSGI, if the values of render_ssgi console variable is set to 1, defining whether SSGI should be performed.

 - Bent Normal, if the value of render_bent_normal_ray_tracing console variable is set to 1, defining whether Bent Normal should be performed.

 Bent Normal is rendered in the RGBA8 texture.